Has-Needs/docs/Persona Files/Implications of Has-Needs on Post-Traumatic Symptoms and Recovery.md

+The Has-Needs system has profound implications for individuals recovering from trauma.
+By restoring agency, fostering community support, and providing a structured yet flexible framework for recovery, it helps individuals navigate their healing journey more effectively.
+Simultaneously, it strengthens community bonds and builds collective resilience, creating a supportive and interconnected environment for all members.

+---

+## Benefits of Has-Needs on Recovery

 #### 1. **Empowerment and Control**
    - **Restoration of Agency:** After a traumatic event, individuals often feel a loss of control over their lives.
 Has-Needs restores a sense of agency by allowing individuals to manage their own needs and resources, helping them regain control.
    - **Guided Recovery:** Individuals can actively participate in their recovery by posting their specific needs and receiving tailored support.
 This proactive involvement is crucial for psychological healing, as it helps counter feelings of helplessness.